MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/marketing-campaigns.md

 > [!NOTE]
 >   In order to activate the sales prices/line discounts, you must specify if the whole segment or only some contacts are targets of the campaign.
 If the sales prices/line discounts covers all the contacts in the segment, select the **Campaign Target** field on the **Campaign** FastTab of the **Segment** card.

 If the sales prices/line discounts are not to be offered to all the contacts in the segment, you can clear the **Campaign Target** field for the relevant contacts.
 If you cannot see this field, you can add it to your view.
-For more information, see [Personalising Your Workspace](ui-personalization-user.md).
+For more information, see [Personalise Your Workspace](ui-personalization-user.md).

 ## <a name="conducting-campaigns"></a>Conducting campaigns
 As a campaign runs, all interactions with your contacts, or segment, are recorded so that you can get statistics and other information about the costs and success rates of the campaign.